If you use an online service to deliver food to your door, you’re not alone.

 - Live television, particularly awards shows and sports (particularly football) are noticeably better as well.

 - Seasonality also comes into play.
 Summer is poor as customers are both on vacation and going out more often.

 - College students come home and Dash for a few months before returning to classes.
 The invisible hand of supply and demand is present on a daily basis.

 - Sometimes they run promotional offers, so take advantage of those.

 All that said, my daily dashing goal is $20.00 per hour.
-That's almost exactly what I've averaged over my years on the job.
-As of this writing, with over 5627 deliveries, I've averaged $19.97 on 1.8 deliveries per hour.
+That’s almost exactly what I’ve averaged over my years on the job.
+As of this writing, with over 5627 deliveries, I’ve averaged close to my goal.

-As you can see, how much I make on Door Dash jumps around, but I always tried to keep the average around $20 an hour.
+How much I make on Door Dash jumps around but I always tried to keep the average around $20 an hour.

 Those gross earnings are quickly turned around and deposited on the Tuesday following the Monday through Sunday Dashing week.